InkjetPrinterman/Simble02.html/README.md

 my program!
 - **Grid Menu (toggled via ᐁ button)**:

-- **Copy**: Copies the content (characters or media names) of selected intersections to the clipboard.

-- **Paste**: Pastes clipboard content into selected intersections, assigning strings to their character data.

-- **Clear All**: Clears the character and media content from selected intersections (skips locked ones).

 - **Reset**: Resets selected intersections to original size, position, and scale (skips locked ones); removes all selection, boundary, anchor, and lock classes.

 - **De-select**: Removes selection from selected intersections and adds their characters to the cycle index if not already present.